 (2) Notwithstanding subsection (fe)(1) above, if the City Attorney certifies in writing to the Clerk of the Board of Supervisors that a court has determined that the provisions of Section 411A are invalid or unenforceable in whole or substantial part, the provisions of Section 411 shall no longer be suspended and shall become operative as of the effective date of the court ruling.
-In that event, the City Attorney shall cause to be printed appropriate notations in the Planning Code indicating that the provisions of Section 411A are suspended, and the provisions of Section 411 are no longer suspended.
-(3) The City Attorney's certification referenced in subsection (fe)(2) above shall be that the provisions of Section 411A are valid and enforceable in whole or in substantial part because the court decision referenced in subsection (fe)(2) has been reversed, overturned, invalidated, or otherwise rendered inoperative with respect to Section 411A.
+In that event, the provisions of Section 411A\are suspended, and the provisions of Section 411 are no longer suspended.
+(3) The City Attorney's certification referenced in subsection (fe)(2) above shall be superseded if the City Attorney thereafter certifies in writing to the Clerk of the Board of Supervisors that the provisions of Section 411A are valid and enforceable in whole or in substantial part because the court decision referenced in subsection (fe)(2) has been reversed, overturned, invalidated, or otherwise rendered inoperative with respect to Section 411A.
 In that event, the provisions of Section 411A shall no longer be suspended and shall become operative as of the date the court decision no longer governs, and the provisions of Section 411 shall be suspended except as specified in Section 411A.
 Further, the City Attorney shall cause to be printed appropriate notations in the Planning Code indicating the same.